Norman Kirk: Prime Minister (1972–1974)

+Foreign policy

 Kirk set a frenetic pace implementing a great number of new policies.
 In particular, the Kirk government had a far more active foreign policy than its predecessor, taking great trouble to expand New Zealand's links with Asia and Africa.
-Immediately after his election as Prime Minister, Kirk withdrew all New Zealand troops from Vietnam, ending that nation's eight-year involvement in the Vietnam War and causing high levels of public support for Labour.
+Immediately after his election as prime minister, Kirk withdrew all New Zealand troops from Vietnam, ending that nation's eight-year involvement in the Vietnam War and causing high levels of public support for Labour.
 The Kirk government also abolished Compulsory Military Training (conscription) in New Zealand; since then the New Zealand Defence Force has remained an all-volunteer professional force.
 Kirk also strengthened relations with the Australian Labor Party and its leader Gough Whitlam.
-Like Kirk, Whitlam had come to power in 1972 as the first Labor Prime Minister in a considerable time; Kirk had been preceded by 12 years of National Party government, while Whitlam had succeeded a Coalition government that had lasted 23 years.
+Like Kirk, Whitlam had come to power in 1972 as the first Labor prime minister in a considerable time; Kirk had been preceded by 12 years of National Party government, while Whitlam had succeeded a Coalition government that had lasted 23 years.
 Kirk desired for the two nascent leaders to work together, to foster a boldly independent foreign policy separate from the United Kingdom or the United States.
 Despite their relative success together in their mutually short periods in office, it is known that Kirk and Whitlam, in private, did not get along and even disliked one another.
-Kirk was a closer friend to Singaporean Prime Minister Lee Kuan Yew, whom he regarded as his mentor, and to British Prime Minister Harold Wilson (despite wanting to escape the influence of Britain), than to Whitlam.
+Kirk was a closer friend to Singaporean prime minister Lee Kuan Yew, whom he regarded as his mentor, and to British prime minister Harold Wilson (despite wanting to escape the influence of Britain), than to Whitlam.
 Kirk also admired Tanzanian president Julius Nyerere, thinking him a serious, intelligent and charming figure.

 Two subjects in particular caused comment; one: Kirk's strong protest against French nuclear-weapons testing in the Pacific Ocean which led to his government, along with Australia, taking France to the International Court of Justice in 1972 and him sending two New Zealand navy frigates, HMNZS Canterbury and Otago, into the test zone area at Mururoa Atoll in a symbolic act of protest in 1973.
 The other: his refusal to allow a visit by a South African rugby team, a decision he made because the apartheid régime in South Africa would not accept racial integration for that sport.
 He was also highly critical of US foreign policy, speaking before the United Nations of the US involvement in the coup d'état in Chile in 1973.

 The Kirk government was also notable for a number of national identity building policies.
 The government began the tradition of New Zealand Day in 1973, and the government introduced legislation in 1974 to declare Queen Elizabeth II as "Queen of New Zealand".
 Christchurch hosted the 1974 Commonwealth Games which had a colourful opening ceremony, seen by many commentators as a festival celebrating New Zealand's new sense of self-confidence and optimism.
 Kirk and his wife hosted the royal family and accompanied them on their tour of New Zealand and the Cook Islands.